When you’re using iPhone/iPad and MacBook, the syncing of notes happens before you know it.

 Or open Notes app and then click on Notes in the Menu bar and select Accounts…

-2. Now, select Google and log into the account that is added on your Android phone.
+2. Now, select Google and log into the account that is added to your Android phone (here’s how to log out).
 If you have already added that Google account then skip this step.

 3. Select the account when it is added.
 The Notes app should be checked.

 That’s it!
 Now, whenever you add any note using the Notes app on your Mac they will be shown in your Gmail account under “Notes” label.
 Do make sure that the notes you create on Mac are added under Google section and not in iCloud.

 To sync your existing notes in iCloud you can copy them manually from iCloud to Google section and they will show up under Notes label in Gmail.